khellan/svm_toolkit/README.txt

 . support for sampling, SMOTE and related processes (perhaps in separate package) . active-learning
 . make grid search use multiple threads.

-= Ruby Version =

-This software works with JRuby, in 1.9 mode.

 = License =